TIPS: 1. Make a Moving list.

 - 7. Don’t pack with food or supermarket boxes.
 You never know what little critter is hiding – or if the box will be strong enough to support your possessions.

-- 8. Don’t use used boxes.
+- 8. Don’t use dented/used boxes.
 You don’t know if the box will be strong enough to support your possessions.

 - 10. Never use printed newsprint to wrap fine china.